Storm Preparedness Guide

 - Put ax in attic (for flood prone areas, to get out on the roof)

-Things to Do Just before storm
+Things to Do the day before storm

 - Fill bucket with water in bathtub for your toilets

-- Check outdoor vents for furnace (if they aren’t on the roof)
+- Check outdoor vents for furnace (if they aren’t on the roof) to make sure they are clear of snow or water

 - Make sure you have back up fuel (wood for woodstove, propane/oil for generator)